The path to becoming a Professional Safari Guide

 Where IFGA fits in

-Alongside CATHSSETA qualifications, IFGA certification adds another powerful layer to a guiding career.
+Working alongside CATHSSETA qualifications, IFGA certification adds another powerful, but voluntary, layer to a guiding career.
 This certification focuses on what makes a safari truly unforgettable: the guest experience.

 It develops skills like: